 Be honest with your pitch.
 You do not want to be known for false advertising.
 Aside from the legal issues it would bring, it could also destroy whatever trust you’ve built with your market.
 It, indeed, doesn’t pay to deceive the public.
 Stick to the truth and sell it well.

-The abovementioned tips are just a couple of guidelines in creating your marketing message.
+The abovementioned tips are just a couple of guidelines for creating your marketing message.
 It’s good to set boundaries in selling your brand.
 Although marketing encourages creativity, too much of it might work against you.

 Hiring Marketing Experts